On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Boucksom-Zariski decompositions on primitive symplectic varieties

-To deduce that condition (\ref{eq:star}) holds for $q_{X,\sigma}$ on $X$ we argue as follows.
+To deduce that condition (\ref{eq:star}) holds for $q_{X,\sigma}$ on $X$, we argue as follows.
 As is Section \ref{ss:q_on_Weil} we will consider the open subset $U=X\setminus \Sigma_0$ where $\Sigma_0$ is the dissident locus.
-Let $D$ and $D'$ be two distinct prime and effective $\Q$-Weil divisors on $X$ and $D_U, D'_U$ their restrictions to $U$.
-To render the notation less heavy we will denote by $\pi_U^*D$ the divisor
+Let $D$ and $D'$ be two distinct prime Weil divisors on $X$ and $[D_U], [D'_U]$ their restrictions (as cohomology classes since $U$ is $\Q$-Cartier) to $U$.
+We will use the notation $\pi^\dagger D$ as in \eqref{eq:dagger}.